Accessibility statement

 Ongoing improvement

-We review this statement and the site against WCAG 2.1 AA at least once per quarter, and after any significant redesign.
+We review this statement and the site against WCAG 2.2 AA at least once per quarter, and after any significant redesign.
+Our most recent review was in June 2026.
 When we find gaps, we track them as accessibility bugs on the same footing as any other bug, not as a separate backlog.
+A detailed Accessibility Conformance Report (VPAT/ACR) describing how each applicable success criterion is supported is available on request.